Dance, smile and get in shape without leaving home!Go to or tell

-Dance, smile and get fit without leaving home!
+Dance, smile and get in shape without leaving home!

-In recent years, the Zumba phenomenon has transcended borders and become a truly global movement of health, rhythm, and joy.
+In recent years, the Zumba phenomenon has transcended borders and has become a truly global movement of health, rhythm and joy.

-Born in Colombia in the 1990s thanks to the talent of trainer Beto Pérez, Zumba fuses Latin dance steps with high-intensity fitness routines.
+Born in Colombia in the 1990s thanks to the talent of coach Beto Pérez, Zumba fuses Latin dance steps with high-intensity fitness routines.

 In this text, we will explore the cultural importance of Zumba, detail its main health benefits and present the application “Dance Fitness with Jessica”, which will guide you step by step to sweat, burn calories and enjoy every rhythm.